WHITE CULTURE?

 Because White Culture has not ONLY been that negative and oppressive force!

-White Culture - as with Black Culture - is also a story of upheaval, political and social discrimination, of different (white) ethnic groups oppressing other (white) ethnic groups and of people uniting to push back in a positive fashion against that.
-White Culture, again as with Black Culture, is also music and great literature, science, thought, religion and poetry.
+White Culture - as with Black Culture - is also a story of upheaval, political and social discrimination, of different (white) ethnic groups oppressing other (white) ethnic groups and of people uniting to push back in a positive fashion against such things.
+White Culture, again as with Black Culture, is also about music and great literature, science, thought, religion and poetry.
 White Culture is also fine architecture, art, humour, wars both for and against injustice, trade unionism, the class struggle, the fight for women’s rights and very much more besides.

 The misappropriation of the term White Culture needs to stop.
 And it is time - it is long past time - that the very many positive aspects of White Culture were also accepted and acclaimed.
-For what good can it do, can it ever do, to portray “White Culture” as only a negative, oppressive force and to laud “Black Culture”?
-Both cultures have things to be deeply ashamed of and BOTH have much to be proud of and much to celebrate!
+For what good can it do to portray White Culture as just a negative, oppressive force and to praise only Black Culture?
+In our view, both cultures have things to be deeply ashamed of and BOTH have much to be proud of and much to celebrate!